 Mike Rowlands 141ha

-(350-acre) Bowden Farm,
+(350 acre) Bowden Farm,

 Burbage, Wilts, is in organic

-conversion with 32ha (80
+conversion, with 32ha (80

-acres) going fully organic in
+acres) fully organic from

 Oct 99.
 Potatoes, carrots,